 Hurricane Survival Kit

 50 Must have Hurricane Supplies everyone should have in their Hurricane Survival Kit.
-This past week we have seen the devastation a hurricane can cause in Texas.
-Now Florida residents are keeping an eye on the first storm system to threaten Florida in the 2017 Hurricane season.
+In 2017 we saw the devastation a hurricane can cause in Texas and Florida.
+This week is the beginning of hurricane preparedness for the 2018 Hurricane Season.

 If you have ever lived in an area that is prone to hurricanes and severe weather you know how important it is to be prepared during the storm and have the correct hurricane supplies on hand after the storm.